-A majority of small businesses do not realise the importance of SEO as a vital digital marketing technique.
+A majority of small businesses do not realise the importance of SEO basics as a vital digital marketing technique.

 SEO is an essential approach for businesses to get relevant traffic to their site.
 When the right people visit a site, they are likely to convert into leads and sales – the bread and butter for any business.